 - No U.S. government aid is available to foreign students, including student loans.
-However, you may qualify for WJU academic and athletic scholarships.
+However, we do offer a \$3,500 International Student Grant and other WJU institutional aid for which the student may qualify.
 We do not offer full scholarships.
-These scholarships are only partial awards and will not cover the entire cost of an education at WJU.
-You will be responsible for any remaining tuition, fees, room and board, books and supplies, and miscellaneous expenses.
-Please contact the Admissions Office for details about the applicable scholarships. - You must provide official evidence of complete financial support for your annual educational costs at WJU.
-The annual tuition, fees, room and board for the 2010-11 academic year is \$28,210.
+WJU institutional aid is only partial awards and will not cover the entire cost of an education at WJU.
+The student will be responsible for any remaining tuition, fees, room and board, books and supplies, and miscellaneous expenses. - The student must provide official evidence of complete financial support for the annual educational costs at WJU.
+The annual tuition, fees, room and board for the 2012-'13 academic year is \$31,970.
 This does not include books, supplies, transportation and miscellaneous expenses.
-The estimated total cost of attendance budget is \$32,486.
-The official evidence that the funds are available must be shown by bank statements with the total amount in U.S. dollars; it can be from more than one source. - The U.S. "Affidavit of Support" (form I-134) is a common form used for official evidence.
-Affidavit of Support forms may be requested from the WJU Admissions.
-On this document the sponsor must state the exact duration and amount of money or provisions the sponsor intends to provide, and the document must be officially witnessed or notarized.
-If you have more than one sponsor, you must provide an Affidavit of Support form for each one. - If the student's personal funds are going to be used to pay for all or a portion of their educational costs at WJU, then an official bank statement or certificate of deposit in U.S. dollars of those funds totaling one of the budgeted amounts must be submitted to WJU.
-(Request a Student VISA I-20 Information form for specific amounts).
+The estimated total budget is \$36,803.
+The official evidence that the funds are available must be shown by monthly bank statements for one year with the total amount in U.S. dollars; it can be from more than one source.
+Following is a further breakdown according to living situation: